 Webseite Institute for Machine Elements and Systems Engineering

-The Institute for Machine Elements and Systems Engineering researches the fundamental structural and tribological behavior of machine elements and represents it in experimentally validated model descriptions.
-These models are used to organize and analyze the behavior of technical systems in terms of functionality, losses, and noise emissions with a focus on drive technology.
-The developed models also serve as basis for the research and development of methods of Model Based Systems Engineering which are central elements of future industrial product development processes.
+The Institute of Machine Elements and System Engineering researches the fundamental structural and tribological behaviour of machine elements and represents them in experimentally validated model descriptions.
+These model descriptions are used to analyse and design the functional, loss and noise behaviour of entire technical systems with a focus on drive technology.
+The developed models are also used to research and develop methods of Model Based Systems Engineering as a central element of future inductive product development processes.

-- Research experience for a future career in academics or industry
+- Promising topic and experience for a future career